-Perfect for 2 or 30, tuck lemon, garlic, capers, and spices around this easy baked lemon chicken.
+Perfect for 2 or 30, tuck lemon, herbs, garlic, capers, and spices around this easy baked lemon chicken.

 “Dining with one’s friends and beloved family is certainly one of life’s primal and most innocent delights, one that is both soul-satisfying and eternal,” said Julia Child.